LeonardA-L/CG-regular-expressions-basics/markdowns/intro.md

 \b[\w.%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,6}\b
 ```

+Everything that is before the `@` is the username, and everything after the `\.` is the domain extension.

 @[Test this regex against examples]({"command": "RegexCourse.Validator.VerifyExample1"})

 If you click on the **`View Validators`** button, you'll see what has been matched in each validator, shown by a colored highlight.